SpinDoctorMRI/SpinDoctor/README.md

 In addition, a variety of neuron meshes is available, whose surface geometries were extracted from [NeuroMopho.org](http://neuromorpho.org).
 The neurons may also be enclosed in an extracellular space as described above.

-## SpinDoctor article
-The paper about SpinDoctor can be found at https://arxiv.org/abs/1902.01025.

 ## Software requirements

 	The SpinDoctor Toolbox has been developed in the MATLAB R2020b